BhavyaGulati/MLClassifiers/README.md

-My results for Car speed classification data for Udacity "Intro to Machine Learning Course":
+My results for Car speed classification data for Udacity "Intro to Machine Learning Course" are attached along with the repository as images.